 Quick answer: yes!

-That being said, there are circumstances where they are slightly lacking; specifically in the snow and also for if you plan on doing any heavy hiking where you need something with more ankle support.
+That being said, there are circumstances where they are slightly lacking; specifically in the snow and also for if your travel plans include any heavy hiking where you need something with more ankle support.

 Also, Cazzy didn’t feel they were as comfy when worn for hours of sightseeing; though this wasn’t an issue I faced.

 For any upcoming backpacking trips; my plan is to take my Tropicfeel Canyon shoes and my Reef Fanning Flip Flops.

 If in the coming months I experience any issues; I will add some updates to this post; but as of now I can’t see any issues.